soudeepd/soudeepd.github.io/pages/research.md

 Details of the research grants I have received so far are listed below:

 - Research Seed Grant from IIM Bangalore for the project titled "New techniques to analyze categorical and discrete time series data".
-The amount is INR 250,000 for two years (August 2021 to July 2023).
+The amount is INR 300,000 for two years (August 2021 to December 2023).
 - Young Faculty Research Grant from IIM Bangalore.
 The amount is INR 900,000 for three years (March 2020 to February 2023).